an-white/an-white/README.md

 - I have experience in:
   1. Machine Learning with TensorFlow (+ API Keras) and SKlearn
   2. FrontEnd development in Angular
-  3. Web app development with Django, Flask and
-  4. BackEnd development with FastAPI
+  3. Web app development with Django, Flask and backEnd development with FastAPI
-  5. Automatization of web stuff with Selenium
+  4. Automatization of web stuff with Selenium
-  6. Webscraping with BeautifulSoup
+  5. Webscraping with BeautifulSoup
 - 🥽 I’m looking to collaborate on Python and Web Projects
 - 🚍 How to reach me andresblancahernandez@gmail.com and https://www.linkedin.com/in/andres-blanca/
 <!---